“I am Myrna LaFleur Brooks, nurse, educator, author…, and now a blogger.”

 Let me share with you a little bit about myself.

 Early Life, Education, and Work

-I first taught medical terminology in 1970, a two credit course using the textbook titled, The Elements of Scientific and Specialized Terminology by Brunner and Berkowitz.
+I first taught medical terminology in 1970, a two-credit course using the textbook titled, The Elements of Scientific and Specialized Terminology by Brunner and Berkowitz.
 It introduced me to teaching medical terminology using the word part method.
 Since the book only dealt with terms built from word parts, I was interested in a book that would broaden the offering to medical terms not built from word parts.
-Unable to find such a text, my teaching partner, Winnie Starr and I sent a proposal for such to Mosby Inc., got accepted, and began writing the text titled Exploring Medical Language, A Student Directed Approach, in 1983.
-The first edition was published in 1985 and is now going into the 10th edition.
-I now have the great privilege of coauthoring the textbook with my daughter Danielle LaFleur Brooks.
+Unable to find such a text, my teaching partner, Winnie Starr and I sent a proposal for such to Mosby Inc., got accepted, and began writing the text titled Exploring Medical Language, A Student-Directed Approach, in 1983.
+The first edition was published in 1985 and is now is in the 10th edition.
+I have the great privilege of co-authoring the textbook with my daughter Danielle LaFleur Brooks.